eclipse-che/che-operator/README.md

 ## Build and Deploy to a local cluster:

-There's a little script that will build a Docker image and deploy an operator to a selected namespace, as well as create service account, role, role binding, CRD and example CR.
+There's a little script that will build a local Docker image and deploy an operator to a selected namespace, as well as create service account, role, role binding, CRD and example CR.

 ```